 The authors of this article hope that this was an enlightening (albeit dense) primer on the differences between the FLSA and the New Mexico overtime statute.
 Given the numerous advantages of the NMMWA over the FLSA, practitioners who regularly represent oilfield workers in the Permian Basin are doing themselves and their clients a disfavor if they do not inquire whether their clients worked in New Mexico.
 Between the inapplicability of the FWW, the opt-in instead of opt-out procedure for class claims, treble damages, and the tolling and possible extension of the statute of limitations for continuing claims, damages for a NMMWA claim can be between 10-15 times those of an analogous FLSA claim.
 In light of this, even small periods of overtime worked in New Mexico can be worth pursuing, as one month spent in New Mexico might be as valuable as an entire year spent working elsewhere.

-About the Authors: Josh Borsellino and Morgan Scott are attorneys licensed in Texas.
-They regularly represent employees suing for unpaid overtime.
+About the Authors: Josh Borsellino is an attorney licensed in Texas.
+He regularly represents employees suing for unpaid overtime.
 In addition to being licensed to practice in Texas, Josh is also admitted to practice in the federal district court in New Mexico.
-Many of their cases involve those in the oil and gas industry seeking their overtime pay under state and federal statutes.
-For a free consultation, call them at 817.908.9861 or 432.242.7118 or email him by clicking this link.
+Many of his cases involve those in the oil and gas industry seeking their overtime pay under state and federal statutes.
+For a free consultation, call Josh at 817.908.9861 or 432.242.7118 or email him by clicking this link.